Current as of 2021-10-02 14:41:21 -0500

 Up until 2019 all rainfall would mostly run off the land and disappear via temporary creeks.
-By dug a few ponds and swales - mostly rudimentary - stop the resulting erosion and water loss.
+We dug a few ponds and swales - mostly rudimentary - to stop the resulting erosion and water loss.
 Since then we have seen improvements.

 According to statistics we have an average rainfall around 500 mm per year.
 During fall, winter, and spring we can have huge downpours.
 However, during summer there is no rain at except for an occasional late summer thunderstorm that may or may not happen.